-Texas A&M International University, a member of The Texas A&M University System, prepares students for leadership roles in their chosen profession in an increasingly complex, culturally diverse state, national, and global society.
-A&M International provides students with a learning environment anchored by the highest quality programs built on a solid academic foundation in the arts and sciences.
-To fulfill its mission, the University offers a range of baccalaureate and master's programs and the Doctor of Philosophy degree in International Business Administration.
-In addition to offering excellent undergraduate and graduate programs, the University pursues a progressive agenda for global study and understanding across all disciplines.
+Texas A&M International University (TAMIU), a Member of The Texas A&M University System, prepares students for leadership roles in an increasingly complex, culturally diverse state, national, and global society.
+TAMIU provides a learning environment built on a solid academic foundation in the arts and sciences.
+The University offers a range of baccalaureate and master's programs and the Doctor of Philosophy degree in International Business Administration.
+In addition, the University pursues a progressive agenda for global study and understanding across all disciplines.

-Through instruction, faculty and student research, and public service, Texas A&M International University embodies a strategic point of delivery for well-defined programs and services that improve the quality of life for citizens of the border region, the state of Texas, and national and international communities.
+Through instruction, faculty and student research, and public service, TAMIU improves the quality of life for citizens of the border region, the State of Texas, and national and international communities.